ahultgren/async-eventemitter/README.md

 Adds a listener before the target listener in the listeners array for the specified event.

-## To do

-The following are features that will be necessary now that the order of event listeners really matters:

-* .after(event, target, new)
+### `.after(event, target, listener)`

-  * should insert an event listener after the target
+Adds a listener after the target listener in the listeners array for the specified event.

 ## Contribution